 * In case of rain, the field school program provides substitute activities including finds processing workshops, lab work and film projections at the university.

-4 July 2020: Tour of Stobi, the Ancient Roman Capital of Macedonia Secunda.
+1st July 2023: Tour of Stobi, the Roman capital of Macedonia Secunda.
 Tour of the Archaeological Museum in Skopje, the capital of North Macedonia, as well as a traditional lunch, visits to Skopje’s old town & fortress.

-11 July 2020: Tour of Roman/Early Byzantine town of Bargala, guided tour of the archaeological site and the early Medieval church of St. George and a traditional pottery workshop at Zletovo.
+8th July 2023: Tour of the Early Byzantine town of Bargala, guided tour of the archaeological site and the medieval church of St. George as well as a traditional pottery workshop at Zletovo.
 Visit to the Medieval monastery St. Gavril Lesnovski, the Lesnovo gorge and the cave system & ancient mill-stones production center.

-Both excursions are covered by the admission fee.
+Both excursions are covered by the reimbursement payment.